greydevv/pytyper/DOCUMENTATION.md

 ## comparison

-`comparison` is a pytyper module which makes comparing strings effective, focusing heavily on returning the similarities and differences in a variety of data types.
+`comparison` is a pytyper module which compares strings effectively, focusing heavily on obtaining the similarities and differences in a variety of data types and structures.

 ### conflicting